frankdirosaiv/tipcalc/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+    This is my first application using php, so it may be rough around the edges, but the functionality should seem intuitive.

 ## License